it3xl/MSBuild-DevEnv-Build-Server-Workarounds/README.md

   * **MSBuild_Wrapper_VS2015.bat** for MSBuild
   * **DevEnv_Wrapper_VS2015.bat** for DevEnv
 4. Inside these .bat files
-  * rarely it requires to correct paths to your MSBuild or DevEnv Command Prompt for Visual Studio (look for them at the top of the .bat files).
+  * rarely it requires to correct paths to your MSBuild or DevEnv Command Prompt for Visual Studio (look at the top of the .bat files).
   * uncomment workarounds invocations that you need.
 You may uncomment them all.
 This was tested.

 ### Notes